 Kazan took on dual roles in the 2013 film, “The Pretty One,” portraying twin sisters.
 The actress continues to expand her film career with roles in “Some Girl(s)” and “In Your Eyes.”

-All American Speakers is a speakers bureau and booking agency providing information on booking Zoe Kazan for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Zoe Kazan speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Zoe Kazan for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Zoe Kazan speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Zoe Kazan, an inspirational motivational speaker. bio for Zoe Kazan agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Zoe Kazan